-When you read this Item of this Quarterly Report on Form 10-Q, it is important that you also read the unaudited financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q and our audited financial statements and notes thereto included in our Annual Report on Form 10-K as of the fiscal year ended December 31, 2019.
+When you read this Item of this Quarterly Report on Form 10-Q, it is important that you also read the unaudited financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q and our audited financial statements and notes thereto included in our Annual Report on Form 10-K as of the fiscal year ended December 31, 2020.
 This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties, such as statements of our plans, objectives, expectations, and intentions.
 We use words such as "anticipate," "estimate," "plan," "project," "continuing," "ongoing," "expect," "believe," "intend," "may," "will," "should," "could," and similar expressions to identify forward-looking statements.
 Our actual results could differ materially from those anticipated in these forward-looking statements due to the impact, risks and uncertainties related to COVID-19 and actions taken by governmental authorities or others in connection therewith.
-To date, COVID-19's impact on operations has been limited to the inability to travel to clinical trial sites and clinical trial sites not allowing nonessential personnel on site for the purpose of monitoring activity.
+To date, COVID-19 impact on our operations has been limited to the inability to travel to clinical trial sites, clinical trial sites not allowing nonessential personnel on site for the purpose of monitoring activity and delays in the manufacture of our drug requirements by contracted third-party manufacturers.
 We anticipate COVID-19 may have an effect on patient recruiting in the near term as social distancing mandates are in effect.
-We believe these operational issues can be managed through remote monitoring capabilities currently being developed.
+We believe these operational issues can be managed through remote monitoring capabilities currently being developed and deployed.
 Our actual results could also differ materially from those anticipated in these forward-looking statements for many other reasons, including the matters discussed in "Item 1A.
-Risk Factors" to Part I of our Annual Report on Form 10-K as of the fiscal year ended December 31, 2019, the matters discussed in "Item 1A.
-Risk Factors" to Part II of this Quarterly Report on Form 10-Q, and other risks and uncertainties discussed in filings made with the SEC.
-See "Cautionary Note Regarding Forward-Looking Statements" in this Quarterly Report on Form 10-Q for additional discussion regar
+Risk Factors" to Part II of un Annual Report on Form 10-Q, and other risks and uncertainties discussed in filings made with the SEC.
+See "Cautionary Note Regarding Forward-Looking Statements" in this Quarterly Report on Form 10-Q for additional discussion regarding risks associated with forward-loo